 Option A Minor

-A student may earn a PhD minor in Gender and Women’s Studies with 9 credits if all 9 credits are in exclusively graduate-level Gender & Women’s Studies courses.
-Alternatively, a student many earn the minor with 12 credits if these are graduate/undergraduate Gender & Women’s Studies courses numbered 300 and above.
-One of the courses must be GWS 880: Research in Gender and Women’s Studies.
-Students are expected to earn a B or better in all courses.
+A student may earn a Ph.D. minor in Gender and Women’s Studies with 9 credits if all 9 credits are in exclusively graduate-level Gender & Women’s Studies courses.
+Alternatively, a student many earn the minor with 12 credits in a combination of graduate and undergraduate Gender & Women’s Studies courses numbered 300 and above.
+One of these courses must be GWS 800: Research Methods in Gender and Women’s Studies.
+Students are expected to earn a B or better in their courses for the Ph.D. minor.

 Option B Minor